Bambara (band): History

 Their follow up to Swarm, entitled Shadow on Everything and released through Wharf Cat Records, continued this style for the band by restraining the noise experimentation while also incorporating a Western Gothic concept.
 The album follows a loose story of characters reciting eerie tales to each other at a dive bar.
 Critical reception for the album was positive.

 Following the release of Shadow on Everything in April 2018, the band embarked on a European tour in support for the album before going on an American tour in support of Idles.
 Idles lead singer Joe Talbot named Shadow on Everything his favorite album of 2018.

 Their time on the road continued into 2019 as they were chosen to perform at South by Southwest and announced an east coast tour in support of Daughters.

 In March 2020, while on a North American tour supporting Stray, the band canceled the remainder of their tour dates due to the outbreak of COVID-19.
 While separated across the country during lockdown, the band began writing new music long-distance.
 The band was ultimately unhappy with the result and scrapped the EP only to start fresh when they were all back together in New York.
 They released the resulting EP, Love on My Mind in February 2022 to positive reviews.
 Pitchfork called it a "novella-like EP whose shoegaze blur and metallic twang animate a dreamlike world of seedy characters and half-forgotten pasts."

 Bambara returned to touring in 2021, including dates opening for Foo Fighters and Nothing.
 In 2022, the song "Miracle" was used in season six of Peaky Blinders.
 Following the release of Love on My Mind, Bambara went on a two-month European tour and small run of North American dates.
+The band released its fifth studio album in 2025, titled Birthmarks.